StefKats/SND-LHC/README.md

 <b>Steps taken by the scripts to prepare the results:</b>

-1. All the depth dirs are created from make_depth_dirs.sh
+1. All the depth dirs are created from <code>make_depth_dirs.sh</code>
-2. generate_energy_reco.sh copies the file contents of z_291 to all the other depths and updates the parameters of the execution files
+2. <code>generate_energy_reco.sh</code> copies the file contents of z_291 to all the other depths and updates the parameters of the execution files

 <b>Steps taken by the scripts to generate results:</b>

-1. Run the GEANT4 simulation in run_simSND.py, for every depth and energy
+1. Run the GEANT4 simulation in <code>run_simSND.py</code>, for every depth and energy

-2. Run the PDF_python_code.py to use the GEANT4 simulation results and create a PDF for each SciFi station for every depth and energy
+2. Run the <code>PDF_python_code.py</code> to use the GEANT4 simulation results and create a PDF for each SciFi station for every depth and energy

-3. Run the Energy_reco_code.py which takes individual events and performs a log-likelihood scan over all the SciFi PDFs for each energy and a fixed depth.
+3. Run the <code>Energy_reco_code.py</code> which takes individual events and performs a log-likelihood scan over all the SciFi PDFs for each energy and a fixed depth.
 For each scan, the log-likelihood is summed over all 5 SciFi stations.
 The maximum of the log-likelihood corresponds to the reconstructed energy.

 (4.)
 Depth reco needs to be run manually via the jupyter notebook "Depth reco and diagnostics.ipynb".
-The reconstruction code works similarly to the code in Energy_reco_code.py
+The reconstruction code works similarly to the code in <code>Energy_reco_code.py</code>.